 If it remains empty for more than two years, an extra 50% additional premium is charged up to 31 March 2020.
 From 1 April 2020, the additional premium for a property that is empty for over 2 years will be charged an additional 100% of the standard tax council tax due.
 This will continue until the property is no longer unoccupied and substantially unfurnished.

-To clarify further with regards to additional changes to long term empty homes:
+Additional changes to long term empty homes:

 - From April 2020 onwards to charge a 100% premium on an empty and unfurnished property over 2 years.